Complaint Process Summary, as per Bylaws 102 to 130:

 A disposition under this subsection is considered a disposition of the Investigation Committee unless, within 30 days after receipt of the report required under subsection (g) below, that Committee directs the Registrar to proceed with further investigation by these Bylaws.
 The Registrar must advise of the final disposition of the complaint, including reasoning if it is dismissed under this subsection;

-5. The Council, the Registrar, or the Investigation Committee may at any time refer the matter to the Audit and Practice Review Committee for consideration by Section 63 of the PGA;
+5. The Board, the Registrar, or the Investigation Committee may at any time refer the matter to the Audit and Practice Review Committee for consideration by Section 63 of the PGA;

 7. The Registrar must submit a preliminary report to the Investigation Committee for each complaint initiated to either: